ohaddali/data-science-ex4/prediction 2.md

 ### KNN
 The K Nearest Neighbors algorithm is non-parametic methoud used in this case for classification.
 For every new object calssified by the majority vote of k nearest neighbors.
+In this document we use the majority vote of 15 neighbors.

 ## Setups